John Doe “Keeper”

 To bring you back

-“Keeper” is a slightly uneven record from a consistent and reliable artist who is both better and more important than his considerable reputation.
-Nearing sixty, he was still very much in his prime.
+“Keeper” is an uneven record from a reliable artist who is both better and more important than his already considerable reputation.
+Nearing sixty, Doe was still very much in his prime when this album was made.
 What he lacked in speed, he made up for in wisdom.
-And while the fire was not dangerous, his heart was all embers.
-Though he was not living in the storm, his voice still floated high enough to make room for rain and sun beneath.
-And, notably, on “Keeper” he had achieved his most important and most demanding goal -- to write love songs about being loved.
+And while he wasn’t fiery or dangerous anymore, his heart was still full of embers.
+The very best thing I can say about “Keeper” — and I mean this as high praise — is that it did achieve its most important goal — it contained love songs about being loved.

 by Matty Wishnow